phpro/zf-mvc-auth-token/README.md

 ### Add a new listener in your Module::onBootstrap

-*Note:* Make sure that the priority is above the current zf-mvc-auth authentication priority.
+Now the last step is to add your configured AuthenticationListener to the MvcAuthEvent.
+When the Authentication event is triggered, your listener will handle Token Authorization.

 ```php
 /**
  * @param MvcEvent $e